Guidelines for Establishing a Meditation Practice

 8. If you are too tired to meditate, give yourself the rest you need.
 When you feel rested, finish with a few minutes of meditation.

 9. Once a day, practice for only 5 minutes of "passive" meditation* -- to calm the body and quiet the mind.

 10. After meditation enjoy the sense of inner peace and balance.
 The benefits of meditation are felt in daily life.

 * Suggested Focus for "Passive" Meditation

 i) The breath.
 Gently bring your attention to your breath.
-Observe the inward and outward movement of the breath.
-Observe, the natural breath, and notice the inhale is cool, and the exhale is warm.
+Observe the outward and inward movement of the breath.
+Observe, the natural breath, and notice the exhale is warm, and the inhale is cool.

 ii) A word, phrase, or name of God.
-Synchronize the word or phrase silently with the inhale and exhale.
-If you chose a name of God, think the first syllable with the inhale, and the second syllable with the exhale.
+Synchronize the word, syllables, or phrase silently with the inhale and exhale.
+If you chose a name of God, think the first syllable with the exhale, and the second syllable with the inhale.

 This little beginning of a mere five minutes will also be your first step on the spiritual Path.
 Once you get interested in and attuned to the thought of God, you will have a constant urge to think of him for a certain period every day.

 No amount of prayer and chanting would be of any value if done as a ritual.
 These five minutes of thought, meditation or concentration on God or the Master are a thousand times better than any prayer.
 God wants love, pure sincere love.

 Take one name sincerely, lovingly, devotedly for a few minutes without the thought of anything else, and that is worth more than hours of mechanical prayers...
 Instead of wasting your time on religious discussions, reading and listening to doctrines and dogmas of different religions, love God and think of God.
 Meditation, concentration, and the creation of a feeling of love in the heart are the essence and substance of all religions.